Security not Trident

 Not a Deterrent

 Many supporters of Trident claim that nuclear weapons keep the peace by acting as a ‘deterrent’.
 This is the false belief that we will dissuade an ‘enemy’ from attacking if they know that we could retaliate with nuclear weapons.
 During the Cold War, the United States and the Soviet Union may have avoided a direct war – and whether or not that was anything to do with nuclear weapons possession is unknowable – but that didn’t prevent their involvement in wars in Vietnam, Korea, Afghanistan and elsewhere.
 The nuclear powers have been involved in hundreds of wars since the atomic bomb was first invented in 1945.
-Having nuclear weapons did not defend France from the recent terrorist attacks, or the US from 9/11 or the UK from the July 7th bombings.
+Having nuclear weapons did not defend France from terrorist attacks, or the US from 9/11 or the UK from the July 7th bombings.

 In fact, replacing Trident might encourage more countries to get nuclear weapons and so increase the danger of nuclear war.
 If countries like the UK and others insist that they need these weapons for their security, other countries will come to the same conclusion.
 Unstable or isolated states are more likely to seek nuclear weapons in this context.
 Their behaviour is often the result of complex regional problems or of a history of hostile external intervention or exploitation.
 These issues are best resolved through diplomacy and political negotiation on the basis of equality and mutual respect – not on the basis of having the capacity to destroy them many times over.